anseki/grunt-task-helper/README.md

 If the handler returns `false`, the remaining handlers in `handlerByContent` are not called, and `dest` file is done nothing.
 *NOTE:* Any value except `false` (e.g. `undefined` or returns with *no value*) is content. i.e. if nothing was returned, empty text is written to `dest` file.

+##### `options.separator`
+All contents of current `src` files are concatenated with `options.separator`.
+For example, *line-break-character* `\n` can be specified.
+If this option was not specified, taskHelper uses *line-break-character* which was found first in current `src` file's contents.
+If that was not found, `grunt.util.linefeed` is used.

+Priority Order:

+1. `options.separator`
+2. line-break-character in `src` file's contents (found first)
+3. `grunt.util.linefeed`

+*NOTE:* `grunt.util.linefeed` is chosen via operating system which executes this task.
+Not operating system which uses the generated files.
+If this task is executed on Windows, `\n` for others will be specified to `options.separator` or `src` files may include this.

 Example:

 `Gruntfile.js`